socram8888/orca.pet/tonyhax/index.md

 In alphabetical order:

+ * [Alex Free](https://github.com/alex-free) for adding the boot CD image.
  * [ChampionLeake](https://twitter.com/ChampionLeake79) for documenting the Brunswick exploits at [PlayStation dev wiki](https://playstationdev.wiki/ps1devwiki/index.php?title=Vulnerabilities).
  * [Gerardo Rodriguez](https://www.youtube.com/channel/UCxus_GF6-Lu9qD62nhLYxtA) for suggesting Cool Boarders 4 on a YouTube comment.
  * [@FMecha](https://twitter.com/FMecha_EXE/status/1372921230676783107) for suggesting Castrol Honda VTR on Twitter.
  * [Jose Silva](https://github.com/krystalgamer) for adding support for Sports Superbike II and XS Moto.
  * Martin Korth for his [super awesome technical documentation page](https://problemkaputt.de/psx-spx.htm) that was vital for the development of this project, as well as for developing the [no$psx emulator](https://problemkaputt.de/psx.htm) that was also essential for debugging.
  * [Patrick Vogt](https://patrickvogt.net/) for testing on multiple development PS1 consoles.

+Also thanks to everyone that's reported the issues on GitHub and helped me make it better!

 On the media
 ------------